ntppool/charts/charts/smtp/README.md

 # smtp

-This chart installs [namshi/smtp](https://hub.docker.com/r/namshi/smtp/) in kubernetes to work as a mail relay.
+This chart installs an [smtp daemon](https://github.com/ix-ai/smtp) in kubernetes to work as a mail relay.

 The recommended approach is to configure it with authentication to a mail service and then from other applications within the cluster (or namespace) send mail to this relay.

 ## Configuration